Updated March 20, 2023

 - The programmer creates the configuration file called struts-config.xml.

 - This servlet maps requests to Struts Action objects using struts-config.xml.

 - If any information has to be changed, updation in the XML file should be more than enough.

-- The model returns a string (Action forward) to instruct the controller to send the output page to the client.
+- The model returns a string (Action forward) to instruct the controller to send the client’s output page.

-- Once the requests are processed, Action object processes new data and results are forwarded to the appropriate view.
+- Once the requests are processed, the Action object processes new data, and results are forwarded to the appropriate view.